Inky-Tech-Pty-Ltd/Links/README.md

 ### Goals
 This project is motivated by an attempt to:
 1. Address bottlenecks in AI development including alignment, context drift, hallucination, and jagged intelligence
-1. Harden communties against highly capable, and potentially malign AIs
+1. Harden communities against highly capable, and potentially malign AIs
 1. Create a new/old toolkit for thinking about:
    * Identity,
    * Reputation,